Skip to main

 University-wide Navigation

-Director of the LINKS Center for Social Network Analysis, Chellgren Endowed Chair in Corporate Strategy, Professor
+Director of the LINKS Center and Chellgren Chair

-Ajay is a professor in the Gatton College of Business and a board member of LINKS, a center for social network analysis (www.linkscenter.org).
-His research focuses on the role of psychology in the perception and construction of social networks in the workplace.
-Ajay has done consulting work with a range of business organizations, both here in the U.S. and overseas, to help them harness the power of social networks to enhance innovation and employee well-being.
+Ajay Mehra is a professor in the department of management.
+He is interested in the intersection of social network theory and theories of human cognition.
+Across his field-based and experimental work, Ajay has studied how people perceive and construct the workplace social networks that shape their well being and success at work.
+Ajay has worked as a consultant with a range of business organizations, both here in the U.S. and overseas, seeking to harness the power of social networks.
 He has served on the editorial boards of the Academy of Management Review, Administrative Science Quarterly, and the British Journal of Management.
 Ajay is a past recipient of the University of Kentucky Alumni Association's Great Teacher award.

 Google Scholar Profile